 It is important that you know what the symptoms of Prostate Cancer are, as although this is a relatively common form of Cancer, it is also a slow growing one, and the earlier it is detected the sooner it can be treated and not allowed to spread to other parts of the body.

-But before you panic, remember that these symptoms are the same as for an enlarged Prostate (Benign Prostatic Hyperplasia or BPH).
+remember that these symptoms are the same as for an enlarged Prostate (Benign Prostatic Hyperplasia or BPH).

 It is vital that you see your Doctor.
 Never try and self-diagnose, self-medicate or listen to advice from well meaning friends.
 SEE YOUR DOCTOR.